 Department of Medicine Annual Research Day

-We are pleased to announce the 17th Annual Department of Medicine Research Day will be held on April 29-30, 2019.
-Our event will showcase clinical resident research on April 29 at the University Club, and junior faculty, fellows and graduate student research on April 30 in the Biomedical Science Tower lobby.
-Dr. Vivian S. Lee, President of Health Platforms for Verily Life Sciences, an Alphabet Company, will join us as a keynote speaker.
+We are pleased to announce that the 18th Annual Department of Medicine Research Day will be held on April 27-28, 2020.
+Our event will showcase clinical resident research on April 27 at the University Club, and junior faculty, fellow and graduate student research on April 28 in the Biomedical Science Tower lobby.
+Dr. Katrina Armstrong, Chair of the Department of Medicine, and Physician-in-Chief at Massachusetts General Hospital will join us as our guest speaker.

 Our annual event uses oral and poster presentations to highlight current research conducted by trainees and junior faculty in the University of Pittsburgh’s Department of Medicine.
 This event celebrates the breadth and depth of research conducted by our junior colleagues.
 As a testament to the enthusiasm around this event, the number of abstracts has increased by 49% over the past six years.
 Senior faculty from across the University lead small group poster discussions during the 2-day event and awards are given to the highest rated posters.

 Faculty with rank at or below the assistant professor level, medical residents, and graduate and medical student researchers are encouraged to submit abstracts.
 We also encourage post-doctoral fellows who are research associates or assistants, working in Department of Medicine laboratories with the following degrees: MD, PhD, DDS, DO, MBBS or ScD, to submit.
 Please note that only one abstract may be submitted per person.
 We will have a limit on clinical resident posters for April 27 and junior faculty, fellow and graduate posters for April 28.
 Abstracts are accepted on a first-come, first-served basis so be sure to submit yours early!